wolfSSL/documentation/wolfSSL/src/chapter04.md

 　　#define WOLFSSL_STATIC_MEMORY
 ```

-The static-buffer-allocation option is implemented by default to additionally call the standard function malloc() without returning NULL when the memory block allocated from the given buffer is exhausted.
+The static-buffer-allocation option is implemented by default to fall back to the standard malloc() function when a NULL heap hint is passed in.
+If a heap hint is passed in and the memory associated with it is exhausted, an error will occur.
 If the environment does not provide dynamic memory management functionality, a link error will occur.
 Therefore, also define the **WOLFSSL_NO_MALLOC** macro to disable this feature if needed:

 ```
 user_settings.h